 “If I had a test in the afternoon,” Cruise told People Magazine, “I’d find kids at lunchtime who’d taken the test that morning and find out what it was like.”

-Whether to avoid going home, or to blow off steam, Tom Cruise got involved in as many after-school activities as possible.
+Whether to avoid going home or to simply blow off steam, Tom Cruise got involved in as many after-school activities as possible.
 He played soccer, hockey, football, baseball, and more.

 “I was a functional illiterate.
-I loved learning, I wanted to learn, but I knew I had failed in the system,” Cruise told People Magazine.
+I loved learning, I wanted to learn, but I knew I had failed in the system,” Cruise told People.

 Realizing he didn’t have a future in sports or education, he decided to give acting a real shot.
 So he moved out to New York City, taking auditions for any part he could find.